 Ricketts Glen State Park Campground is partially closed and under construction, so please check the website before you visit to see what’s open and available.

-The cabin has two rooms: a kitchen and a bedroom.
+The cottage has two rooms: a kitchen and a bedroom.
 The kitchen is equipped with a refrigerator, ceiling fan, dining table, cook top, and microwave…but no sink!
 In the bedroom are two sets of bunk beds, a ceiling fan, and an end table.
 The outside porch has a picnic table and fire ring.

 I wish I had good things to say about it, but…